Circa Vietnam War - 1960s

 A stunning example of the ubiquitous poncho liner tour jacket.
 These were among the quintessential must-have souvenirs for servicemen serving in Southeast Asia.
 Entirely Vietnamese tailor-made, this example displays embroidery denoting the original owner's name "Jimmy", and the years he served in Vietnam "69-70".
 There is a large novelty "Southeast Asia Wargames Participant" patch on the left breast and an E-5 Specialist rank patch on either arm.

-The jacket exhibits signs of real wear, which is represented in its condition and immense character.
+The jacket exhibits signs of real wear, which is represented in its condition and character.
 Please study the photos carefully.

 Flat garment measurements in inches: